-Ida Moffett School of Nursing's Veterans' B.S.N. program provides the opportunity to apply military experience toward a Bachelor of Science in Nursing.
-The program, designed for honorable or generally discharged service members, active duty service members, reservists, or guard members, bridges the gap between military culture and today's professional nursing culture.
-Our unique pathways to earning a B.S.N. allow veterans to receive credit for prior valuable hands-on learning experiences.
+Ida Moffett School of Nursing is proud to offer the Veterans’ Bachelor of Science in Nursing (VBSN) pathway designed for honorable or generally discharged service members, active duty service members, reservists or guard members.
+The VBSN program bridges the gap between military culture and today’s professional nursing culture and offers a unique pathway to earning a B.S.N. by allowing veterans and military service members to receive credit for prior valuable hands-on learning experiences.

 There are a number of reasons to choose the Ida Moffett School of Nursing: